tastycode-dev/tastycode-dev.github.io/_drafts/finite-difference-at-60-fps.md

 _Intro._ Programs = Algorithms + Data Structures + Platform

 **Intro.** I hear about GPU computing nowadays more often than ever.
-Sometimes it's hard to believe what an incredible things people are building with a tiny box for crunching floating-point numbers that we call GPU.
+Sometimes it's hard to believe what an incredible things people are building with a tiny box just for crunching floating-point numbers that we call GPU.

-I was curious about GPU programming for a couple of years, but never had a chance to do it myself.
-Until recently, when I started coding a finite-difference method for pricing derivatives and realized that it might be a good candidate to run on GPU as well.
-In my previous post, [Pricing Derivatives on a Budget](), I presented benchmarks for pricing American Options on CPU vs GPU.
+I was curious about GPU programming for a couple of years now, but never had a chance to write anything it myself.
+Until recently, when I started coding a finite-difference pricer for american options and realized that it might be a good candidate to run on GPU as well.
+In my previous post, [Pricing Derivatives on a Budget](), I presented my benchmarks for CPU and GPU.

-I hope, that after reading this post, you will be ready to start your own journey with GPU programming in C++.
+I'm going to share with you everything I learned while coding my pricer for GPU.
+After reading this post, you will be ready to start your own journey with GPU programming in C++.
 It's neither scarry nor difficult, believe me.
-I'm going to share with you everything I learned while porting the finite-difference pricer for American options to GPU.

 **Tools.** We will use C++ and CUDA SDK from Nvidia, which you can install on Windows or Linux.
 In my case, it was Windows 11 and Ubuntu 22.04.
 I also use Visual Studio 2022 with CMake projects,